2015 Arizona Cardinals season: NFC Championship: at (1) Carolina Panthers

 After the Cardinals called heads to win the coin toss, Carolina dominated the game from start to finish.
 With the loss, the Cardinals finished the season with an overall record of 14–4.
 They also turned the ball over 7 times in a Championship game.
 It would tie the most giveaways in a single conference championship game with the 1978 Rams.
+Cardinals loss made them their season end, and in 2016 missed the playoffs 7-8-1 the first time since 2013.